ryanzhou7/fastapp_course/ch_fastapi_template.md

     # So unless a shutdown is signaled, this method never returns
     # Look for "23. "

-# 9. Determines whether a Python script is being run as the main program or
+# 9. if statement below determines whether a Python script is being run as
-# being imported as a module in another script.
+# the main program or being imported as a module in another script.
 if __name__ == "__main__":
     # this code will execute because this is run as a main program
     main()